 - C1.
-If a front fence is required for security purposes it should be setback behind the 3.0 metres landscaping buffer to a maximum height of 1.8 metres with a maximum solid fence height of 600mm.
-Above the solid wall the fence is to have a minimum openness ratio of 60%. - C2.
+If a front fence is required for security purposes it should be setback behind the 3.0 metres landscaping buffer to a maximum height of 1.8 metres and be of a visually permeable construction. - C2.
 The design of the front and return fence shall be integrated with the design of the building, visually permeable and unobtrusive with a mix of materials and/or integrated with landscape design.
 Unfinished galvanised chain link fencing to the front is not acceptable. - C3.
-Side and rear fences behind the front setback may be built to a height of 2.1 metres. - C4.
+Side and rear fences may be built to a height of 2.1 metres. - C4.
+Pre-painted solid metal fencing and other solid fencing is not permissible to front and return fences. - C5.
 Fencing should be sited so that it does not impede sightlines for drivers.